simoexpo/SafeExStruct/README.md

 SimpleStruct.create(%{string: "name", num: 1.0})  # -> {:error, :invalid_args}
 ```

-The `create/2` method define two options to allow some special behaviour:
+The `create/2` function define two options to allow some special behaviour:

 * `ignore_unknown_fields: true | false`: allow to ignore the unknown fields when trying to create the struct.
 * `allow_string_keys: true | false`: allow to create a struct from a map with strings keys instead of atoms.